 Pork shoulder deserves to be a potential alternative to pork belly.
 Unfortunately, many people believe that pork shoulder is quite tough to find, but don’t give up too soon.
 Spend some time in the local market; you’ll know what I mean after finishing cooking your pork shoulder and have a mouth-watering experience.

-From my perspective, pork shoulder meat appears to be fatter than other cuts of pork.
+From my perspective, pork shoulder meat appears to be fatter than other cuts of pork (except pork butt).
 However, its lean portion is substantial and tasty.
 If you marinate it in your favorite sauce for approximately an hour before cooking, the result will be incredible.

 To achieve an unforgettable flavor from pork shoulder, use your oven or a skillet to fry it.